CEUs & Pricing

-Retired Lieutenant James W. Crosby BS, MS, CBCC-KA (Jacksonville Sheriff’s Office, Jacksonville, FL, USA) has extensive canine behavior training and expertise and served as chief of two Florida Animal Control agencies.
+Retired Lieutenant James W. Crosby M.S., PhD., CBCC-KA, CDBC (Jacksonville Sheriff’s Office, Jacksonville, FL, USA) has extensive canine behavior training and expertise and served as chief of two Florida Animal Control agencies.
 Jim (he/him) served on the Board of Directors of the Florida Animal Control Association and has worked with and assisted FACA, the Southeastern Animal Control Association, and several others across the US and Canada.
 Jim assisted the Department of Animal Services for the Australian Capital Territory, leading a National Study on Dangerous Dog policy and procedure.

 Jim is an internationally recognized authority and court accepted expert on canine attacks and aggression.
 Jim’s specialty is investigating dog bite related fatalities, especially evidentiary and behavioural factors involved in these deaths.
 Jim’s on-scene investigation of over 30 fatalities and post-attack evaluation of over 50 subject dogs has been essential in numerous successful prosecutions.
 He assists prosecutors and agencies facing these cases.